Skip to main content

 If you are billing in euro within the SEPA Credit Transfer scheme, that rail applies across 41 SEPA scheme countries.
 It supports full-original-amount transfers, and each party is charged by its own payment service provider.
 If you are billing large, time-critical USD amounts, Fedwire is designed for immediate, final, irrevocable settlement once processed.

 Outside those cases, do not rely on assumptions.
 Rail and corridor details can affect whether the full invoice amount arrives and how fees are applied.
 Your contract language should say who bears intermediary, conversion, and receiving-bank costs, with any bank-specific wording marked for confirmation.
 If EU VAT invoicing rules apply to your B2B invoice, include at least the issue date and a unique sequential invoice number.
-Add any required VAT identifiers or tax wording after verification.
+Confirm any required VAT identifiers or tax wording in the signed agreement or with counsel before using that invoice language.

 4. Make acceptance objective enough that payment release is mechanical.
 Acceptance is the client's acknowledgment that the deliverable meets the contract's quality and quantity requirements.
 The contract can define the timing.
 Your acceptance section should read like a test script, not a promise of general satisfaction.
 Use this checklist for each major deliverable: